 Analyze your current processes

 Once you have a clear goal in mind, the next step is to analyze your current manual processes.
 Make sure that you understand how reliant your business is on paper.
 This will help you identify what needs to be done before you begin going paperless and also ensure that there are no surprises once the process begins.
 You may find that some areas of your business are more affected than others by the introduction of technology.
-Take time at this stage to consider what needs to be achieved before deciding which software or processes need to be changed.
+Take time at this stage to consider what needs to be achieved before deciding which software or processes must be changed.

-Make sure the key personnel are involved in the audit process and document the current steps before making any changes.
+Ensure the key personnel are involved in the audit process and document the current steps before making any changes.
 A full understanding of your current process will aid you in streamlining those processes later on.

 3. Streamline Your Technology and Processes

-Get The Right Technology
+Get The Right Paperless Office Technology

 Once you have the digital copiers, you will need some workflow automation software to work with your MFP.
 Workflow software helps to route and store your digital documents and automate your manual processes.
 Finding the right workflow automation software is important.
 Depending on your business, you may need both print management software to limit and track your prints and workflow automation software to make printing unnecessary.